Consumer medicine information

 • convulsions or fits.

-If you think you or someone else may have used too much ASPEN METHADONE SYRUP, you should immediately:
+If you think that you have used too much ASPEN METHADONE SYRUP, you may need urgent medical attention.

 • contact your doctor, or